Make your dining room -- or any room -- feel larger and brighter by decorating entire walls with framed mirrors and inexpensive mouldings.

 Repair and prime the walls.
 Then use a straightedge and level to pencil in the mirror and moulding locations.

-To make the vertical floor-to-ceiling trim, cut 1" x 2" x 8' boards and pine mullions about 2" longer than the wall height.
-Glue and clamp the moulding centered on one face of the 1" x 2" strip.
+To make the vertical floor-to-ceiling trim, cut 1-in x 2-in x 8-ft boards and pine mullions about 2-in longer than the wall height.
+Glue and clamp the moulding centered on one face of the 1-in x 2-in strip.
 (If you don't have that many clamps, glue and nail the pieces together.)
-If the mullion hangs over the sides of the 1" x 2" board, sand it flush after the glue dries.
+If the mullion hangs over the sides of the 1-in x 2-in board, sand it flush after the glue dries.

 Sand and prime each moulding, then lightly sand the primed wood before applying two coats of semigloss paint.
 Working from your layout, nail the vertical mouldings in place.
 Countersink the nails and fill the holes before touching up the paint.